Want to get a credit card as a temporary resident in Australia? Compare your options and learn how to apply here.

 - Low credit limits.
 As a temporary resident, you may be granted a credit card with a lower credit limit than you would normally expect.
 If you use the card regularly and make your repayments on time, you may be able to apply for a credit limit increase at a later date.

 - Card costs.
 Most credit cards in Australia charge an annual fee.
 Depending on the card you choose, you could pay anywhere from $20 to $400 or more every year the account is active.
-Australian credit card interest rates can also be very high if you carry a balance.
+Australian credit card interest rates can also be very high if you don't completely pay your account off by the due date on your statement.
 Remember to consider these costs before you choose a card so you can find one that suits your budget.

-As the requirements that temporary residents must meet can differ between different banks and providers, it's a good idea to discuss your individual circumstances with issuers before you apply for a card.
+The credit card application requirements that you must meet as a temporary resident differ between different banks and providers.
+So, it's a good idea to discuss your individual circumstances with your chosen provider before you apply for a card.
 Taking this step will give you the most accurate information possible and increase your chances of approval for your chosen card.

 What about my credit history?